 Making a solution of borax means that the worker ants, those who look for food to bring back to their colony, carry the borax bait back to the colony so that other ants, including the queen, will also eat it–and die.

-How Do I Use Borax Ant Powder to Kill Ants?
+How Do I Use Borax Ant Powder to Eliminate Ants?

 To entice them effectively to the borax, you need to mix the borax powder with a particular food to make the bait.
 You can choose sugar, peanut butter, honey, or any food that ants are known to love.

 Besides creating an ant bait, you should also start investigating how the ants have been entering your home.
 The best way to do this is by following the ant trail.
 Once ants discover food, they tend to leave a “pheromone trail” so that other ants can also locate the food to take it back to their colony.
 The trails are the ideal location to place your baits,; placing one directly where they enter the house is the perfect strategy.